From Midtown to Maplewood to the Main Streets on both sides of the river, we believe in neighborhoods.

 Part laboratory, part workshop, the Cellar fuses new concepts with ancient techniques.
 Aromas and subtleties fill the still, cool air.
 Exotic hops and rare grains convene.
 The unfinished wood of small barrels laid end-to-end soak and exchange characters as the perfect beer ensues.

 SCHLAFLY BOTTLEWORKS BREWPUB

 In our quest to meet increased demand, we remained focused on quality craft beer.
-Since 2003, Schlafly Bottleworks Brewery in Maplewood, MO has more than exceeded that standard.
+Since 2003, Schlafly Bottleworks has more than exceeded that standard.

 Everything inside the Bottleworks has been designed with beer and the environment in mind.
 We worked closely with Energy Solutions to make sustainable decisions throughout the six-month design process.

-This is now where we brew over 60 styles (batch sizes ranging from 20 to 30 barrels – this is equivalent to 180 kegs) for packaging in 12oz bottles and draft kegs (50 liter and 1/6th bbl.) for distribution to our thirsty Schlafly loyalists around St. Louis and throughout the Midwest region and on the east coast – about a third of the US in total.
+This is now where we brew over 60 styles (batch sizes ranging from 20 to 30 barrels – this is equivalent to 180 kegs) for packaging in 12oz bottles, 16oz cans, 12oz cans and draft kegs (50 liter and 1/6th bbl.) for distribution to our thirsty Schlafly loyalists around St. Louis and throughout the Midwest region and on the east coast – about a third of the US in total.

 The location couldn’t be more perfect.

 Just as we sought to revitalize an industrial-age printing house with the Schlafly Tap Room, we wanted to find a place of local significance for Bottleworks.

 An abandoned supermarket was not only the perfect footprint but also a great symbol for sustaining the surrounding community.
-Fittingly today, this location hosts a weekly farmers market—the largest of its kind in the St. Louis area—complete with live music, real-life farmers and, of course, brewery-fresh beer.
+Fittingly today, this location hosts a farmers market complete with live music, real-life farmers and, of course, brewery-fresh beer.

 And we’re in a constant state of exploration.

 We’ve always known that beer is the perfect blend of art and science.
 Now we have irrefutable proof.